 All landlords are legally required to provide a safe and suitable home for their tenants for health and safety reasons.
 Therefore there are basic maintenance tasks that should be carried out regularly.

-A properties must have the appropriate smoke alarms and heat detectors.
+A property must have the appropriate smoke alarms and heat detectors.
 They also need to be tested on a regular basis and if they need replacing, do so on a regular basis.

 One good way to determine what needs dealing with as a matter of urgency is to list of all possible tasks and separate them into priority and non-priority.
 Anything that concerns your tenants’ safety and is a legal requirement and is a top priority.